eliasnogueira/restassured-workshop-3h/docs/setup/project.md

 ### 1.2 [optional] Download

-1. Click in the following link to download the project as a zip file
+1. Click on the following link to download the project as a zip file
   - https://github.com/eliasnogueira/restassured-workshop-3h-test/archive/refs/heads/main.zip